marczaku/201-algorithms-data-structures/algodata-201-collections/README.md

 bool Contains(T item);
 // returns the index of the given item if it is in the list, else -1. int IndexOf(T item);
-// removes the specified item from the list, if it can be found. void Remove(T item);
+// removes the specified item from the list, if it can be found.
+Workes similar to RemoveAt. void Remove(T item);
-// adds multiple items to this list at once. void AddRange(IEnumerable<T> items);
+// adds multiple items ad the end of this list at once.
+Works similar to Add. void AddRange(IEnumerable<T> items);
 // gets the iterator for this collection.
-Used by IEnumerator to support foreach.
+Used by IEnumerable<T>-Interface to support foreach.
-IEnumerator<T>.GetEnumerator();
+IEnumerator<T> IEnumerable<T>.GetEnumerator();
 ```

 ## Remarks